josephbeuysmum/Dertisch/README.md

 Waiters
 -------

 The people who take dishes from kitchen to table.
-Waiters are classically part MVVM `viewModels` and part VIPER `presenters`, which are given data by `Head Chefs` in order to populate and control views.
+Waiters are classically part VIPER `presenters` and part MVVM `viewModels` - ergo `presenterModels` - which are given data by `Head Chefs` in order to populate and control views.

 Tables
 ------